ncatlab/nlab-content/pages/1/0/5/2/2501/content.md

 Ordinary [[classical mechanics]] of point particles may be regarded as the theory of [[action functional]]s on [[mapping space]]s of maps from the real line to some space.

-In _classical field theory_ one instead studies functionals on [[mapping space]]s on higher dimensional domains.
+In _classical [[field theory]]_ one instead studies functionals on [[mapping space]]s on higher dimensional domains.

 ## classical gauge theory ##

 Of particular interest are classical field theories that are [[gauge theory|gauge theories]].
-A powerful formalism for handling these is provided by [[BV theory]], which effectively realizes spaces of classical fields as [[Lie-infinity algebroid|∞-Lie algebroid]]s.
+A powerful formalism for handling these is provided by [[BV theory]], which effectively realizes spaces of classical fields as [[Lie infinity-algebroid|∞-Lie algebroid]]s.
 BV-formalism can be understood as a means to capture a classical gauge field theory in such a way that it lends itself to [[quantization]].
 (See below)

 ## examples ##